-Evidence continues to emerge, both scientific and historical, suggesting that the way in which the majority of us currently sleep may not actually be good for us.
+Evidence continues to emerge, both scientific and historical, suggesting that the way the majority of us sleep may not actually be good for us.

 In 2001, historian Roger Ekirch of Virginia Tech published a paper that included over 15 years of research.
-It cited an overwhelming amount of historical evidence which reveals that humans used to in fact sleep in two different chunks.
-(1)
+It cited an overwhelming amount of historical evidence revealing that, in fact, humans used to sleep in two different chunks.

-Ekirch’s research found that we didn’t always sleep for an average of 8 hours straight.
+Ekirch’s research found that we didn’t always sleep for an average of eight hours straight.
 Instead, we would sleep in two shorter periods throughout the night.
-All sleep would occur within a 12 hour time frame that started with 3 or 4 hours of sleep, followed by being awake for 3 hours or so, and then sleeping again until the morning.
+All sleep would occur within a 12 hour timeframe that began with three or four hours of sleep, followed by a period of wakefulness lasting another three hours or so, and concluding with further sleep until the morning.

-There was also some research done in the early 1990’s by psychiatrist Thomas Wehr.
-He conducted an experiment where 14 people were put into complete darkness for 14 hours a day for an entire month.
+There was also some research done in the early 1990s by psychiatrist Thomas Wehr.
+He conducted an experiment where 15 men were put into complete darkness for 14 hours a day for an entire month.
 By the fourth week the participants had settled into a very distinct sleeping pattern: the same bimodal sleeping pattern that Ekirch described.
-The subjects slept for approximately 4 hours, woke for another few, and then went back to sleep until morning.
-(2)
+The subjects slept for approximately four hours, woke for another few, and then went back to sleep until morning.

 One reason could be that this type of segmented sleep is what really comes naturally to the human body.
 At least, that’s what Wehr’s experiment would suggest, but there are other theories.

 As historian Craig Koslofsky writes, “Associations with night before the 17th Century were not good.
 The night was a place populated by people of disrepute – criminals, prostitutes and drunks.
 Even the wealthy, who could afford candlelight, had better things to spend their money on.
-There was no prestige or social value associated with staying up all night.” (source)
+There was no prestige or social value associated with staying up all night.”

-Things changed, however, in 1667 when Paris became the first city in the world to light its streets, and eventually throughout Europe staying up at night became the social norm.
+Things changed, however, in 1667, when Paris became the first city in the world to light its streets.
+Eventually staying up at night became the social norm throughout Europe.
 And then the industrial revolution happened.
 “People were becoming increasingly time-conscious and sensitive to efficiency, certainly before the 19th Century, but the industrial revolution intensified that attitude by leaps and bounds,” says Ekirch.

-Eventually, we got to the point where parents were forcing their children to sleep at a certain time, pushing them away from the segmented sleeping pattern that was more dominant.
+Eventually, we got to the point where parents were forcing their children to sleep at a certain time, pushing them away from the segmented sleeping pattern followed previously.